Watch where you walk: Frozen frogs underfoot

 Every once in a while, as I’m tramping through the winter woods on my snowshoes, it occurs to me that I am walking on top of frogs.

-In winter, our thoughts naturally turn to the species that remain within our sight — the chickadees at our feeders or the foxes that leave records of their travels in the snow — but any creature whose life spans more than one season, and that cannot fly away to warmer climes, must find a way to endure the cold.
-In February, amphibians are all still here.
+In winter, our thoughts naturally turn to the species who remain within our sight – the chickadees at our feeders or the foxes who leave records of their travels in the snow – but any creature whose life spans more than one season, and who cannot fly away to warmer climes, must find a way to endure the cold.
+In February, our amphibians are all still here.
 They’ve just tucked themselves away for safekeeping.

 As ectotherms, frogs’ core body temperature rises and falls with that of their surroundings, so when outside temps drop below 32 degrees, they need to either avoid the cold or learn to live with it.
 Most amphibians opt for freeze-avoidance, either by burrowing below the frost line (woodland salamanders) or by overwintering on the ice-free bottoms of lakes and streams (stream salamanders and aquatic frogs).